PardesiCat/my-homeserver-docker-files/README.md

 if your planning to use this make sure what you trying to do incase you need help contact me

+### Note
+Some of docker compose files are written by me for my personal usage...

 [My official website](https://pardesicat.xyz)